The Red Locusts: Album

-The Red Locusts is full of melodies, key changes and chiming guitars reminiscent of The Beatles.
-Springfield said "we wanted to do an album that was influenced but would send us to Beatle jail basically".
+In regard to the album, The Red Locusts, Springfield said "we wanted to do an album that was influenced but would send us to Beatle jail basically".

 The song "Miss Daisy Hawkins" is based on the original working title of "Eleanor Rigby".
 It includes many allusions to Beatles songs, and notes how Hawkins was "lost to a whim way back in '66".